Students with inquiries about an undergraduate major should go to Torrey Life Sciences Building, Room 161.

 - Physiology and Neurobiology (PNB)

 Four credits.
 Three class periods and one 2-hour laboratory period.
-Not open for credit to students who have completed a year of advanced biology in high school.
-Students may not receive more than 12 credits for courses in Biology at the 1000’s level.
+Students may not receive more than 12 credits for courses in Biology at the 1000 level.
+Not open to students who have passed BIOL 1107, 1108 or 1110.

-A laboratory course designed for non-science majors; surveys major biological principles with emphasis on their importance to humans and modern society.
+Major biological principles with emphasis on their importance to humans and modern society; designed for non-science majors.
 A fee of $10 is charged for this course.
 CA 3-LAB.

 Four credits.
 Three lecture periods and one 2-hour laboratory.
 Students may not receive more than 12 credits in Biology at the 1000 level.
 Not open for credit to students who have passed PVS 103.
 Smolin, Terry